Return To Handbook IndexRoss Crain's Resume

 8. Each zone should have a unique formation water “fingerprint” or Stiff Diagram unless it is hydraulically connected to another zone.

-10. Most formation waters in the Alberta basin have a milli-equivalent Na/Cl ratio of 0.6 to 1.2.
+10. Most formation waters have a milli-equivalent Na/Cl ratio of 0.6 to 1.2.

 11. Many formation waters are fresher than expected as they are affected by fresh water recharge from the surface.
-These recharge waters have a distinctive fingerprint which is high in bicarbonates and the milli-equivalent Na/Cl ratio isusually between 2 and 3.
+These recharge waters have a distinctive fingerprint which is high in bicarbonates and the milli-equivalent Na/Cl ratio is usually between 2 and 3.
 These fresh waters have been found in formations as deep as the Devonian and can under-run more saline formation waters.

 12. Never rely on one water analysis as being representative of the formation water in a particular pool and field.
 Try to find at least three water samples in your pool that have formation water characteristics, are close to the same TDS and have similar “fingerprints”.
 Then compare the Rw on your samples to the ones in the catalog.